codepath/android_guides/Home.md

 ## Sensors and Device SDKs

-Exploring sensors, data and components available via the Android SDK:
+Exploring sensors and components available via the Android SDK:

 * [[Accessing the Camera and Stored Media]] (Camera, Photo Roll)
 * [[Listening to Sensors and Location]] (Light, Accelerometer, Location)